Brosa1/tcore-docs/docs/introduction.md

 Check out our [Analysis Overview](/analysis) to learn more.

+### Actions

+Actions enable you to execute an **action** when something happens in TagoCore.
+Here are some actions available for you to use:
+- Sending HTTP Requests;
+- Running Analyses;
+- Sending Data to TagoIO.

+Check out our [Action Overview](/action) to learn more.

 ### Plugins

 Missing something?
 Don't worry.
 With TagoCore you can install plugins from developers directly inside of the application!
 Our plugins range from **Raspberry Pi GPIO integrations** all the way to **MQTT connections**.